-But, the ECPA is a complicated law and contains many exceptions.
+ECPA is a complicated law and contains many exceptions.
 ECPA makes a distinction between messages in transit and those stored on computers.
 Stored messages are generally given less protection than those intercepted during transmission.
 Here are some exceptions to the ECPA:

 - The ISP may view private e-mail if it suspects the sender is attempting to damage the system or harm another user.
 However, random monitoring of e-mail is generally prohibited.

 - The ISP may legally view and disclose private e-mail if either the sender or the recipient of the message consents to the inspection or disclosure.
 Many ISPs require a consent agreement from new members when signing up for the service.

 - If the e-mail system is owned by an employer, the employer may inspect the contents of employee e-mail on the system.
 Therefore, any e-mail sent from a business location is probably not private.
 Several court cases have determined that employers have a right to monitor e-mail messages of their employees.
 (See PRC Fact Sheet 7 on employee monitoring, www.privacyrights.org/fs/fs7-work.htm.)

 - Services may be required to disclose personal information in response to a court order or subpoena.
 A subpoena may be obtained by law enforcement or as part of a civil lawsuit.
 The government can only get basic subscriber information with a subpoena.
 The government needs a search warrant to get further records.
 A subpoena as part of a private civil lawsuit may disclose more personal information.